andreim2k/aTorrent/frontend/DEPLOYMENT_CUBIEBOARD.md

 ## Summary

-This deployment guide ensures optimal performance of aTorrent on CubieBoard 2 hardware.
+This deployment guide ensures optimal performance of @Torrent on CubieBoard 2 hardware.
 The ultra-lightweight frontend combined with ARM-optimized backend provides a full-featured torrent client experience within the hardware constraints of single-board computers.

 **Expected Performance**: Smooth operation with 5-10 active torrents, real-time web interface, and <130MB memory usage on CubieBoard 2.